Colors

 Components of Monochromatic Schemes: Hue, Tint, Shade & Tone

 Each section of the color wheel indicates a single hue’s color family.
-Moreover, each variant of the hue has tiny variations, all of which make up a monochromatic color pallete.
+Moreover, each variant of the hue has tiny variations, all of which make up a monochromatic color palette.

 Each of your elements will have a spectrum of tints, hues, and tones based on a single base color when applying this scheme for monochromatic design.
 Because each color has several variants, you can be creative and express yourself in any manner you choose with a monochromatic scheme, from bright and dramatic to cool and subdued.